Gun deaths rising sharply among children, Mass. researchers find - The Boston Globe

 Some 2,590 children and teenagers under the age of 18 died of firearm injuries in 2021, up from 1,311 in 2011, according to the study, which was published in the journal Pediatrics.
 In other industrialized countries, guns are not even among the top three causes of death for children.

-Drug poisonings among children younger than 18 more than doubled, and suffocations increased by 12.5%, the researchers also found.
+Drug poisonings among children younger than 18 more than doubled, and suffocations increased by 12.5 percent, the researchers also found.

 Advertisement